 “The professors are always willing to help and are really great with the students.
 I’ve been on the Dean’s List for 3 consecutive semesters.
 I think the computer lab is a great place especially during finals and our library is really growing and they’re even buying more theatre books.

 “John Shout is my theatre program advisor and professor and he definitely has a way of making his students feel welcome in his classes and the department.
 My theatre program feels like a community, but I just started the criminal justice program and I don't know many people yet.
 Both programs offer clubs and activities to make students fell welcome and part of a community.

 “I like that the college is right in the middle of Plattsburgh so you’re close to the uptown stores and the downtown clubs and hang out places.
 It’s just the right size; not too big, but not a tiny little campus where you know every single person.”

-Amanda Hess is from Pine Plains, New York, and is minoring in Theatre while earning a major in Secondary Education English.
+Amanda Hess is from Pine Plains, New York, and is minoring in theatre while earning a major in adolescence education English.

 Makram El-Hassan is from Syracuse, New York, and is a Theatre major.

 “Oddly enough, I fell in love with Plattsburgh in the middle of a cold February my senior year of high school.
 I liked the layout of the college, the people were friendly, and I thought this would be a nice place to spend four years.
 I liked the atmosphere and sense of unified goals that Plattsburgh State emanated.

 “My favorite part of the Theatre program is the opportunity to study a wide variety of theatrical education in a comprehensive manner.
 I think of the College Theatre Association and the Theatre Department as more than a community: together they form a family built on professionalism, tolerance, respect, and love.”

 “Even if you are never going to be a theatre major or minor, if you are game, stop by an audition or come enjoy a show.
 Peace, love, and happiness to all — here’s to many nights spent with the best people.”